 All subjects considered

-September 2020 entry: 112-128 UCAS tariff points including a minimum of 2 A-levels or equivalent.
+For September 2021 entry: 112-128 UCAS tariff points including a minimum of 2 A-levels or equivalent.
 BTEC Extended Diploma: DMM.